lrcfmd/rlcsp/README.md

 9) scipy
 10) heapq

-You can then install Reinforce by typing:
+You can then install RLCSP by typing:

 python3 setup.py install

 ################################################################################

-In order to run Reinforce, you will require to have access to a MySQL server.
+In order to run RLCSP, you will require to have access to a MySQL server.
 You can install a MySQL server on local machine using this guide: https://dev.mysql.com/doc/mysql-getting-started/en/#mysql-getting-started-installing

 ################################################################################

-To use Reinforce in FUSE or MC-EMMA you need first to download and install FUSE (link) or MC-EMMA (link).
+To use RLCSP in FUSE or MC-EMMA you need first to download and install FUSE (https://github.com/lrcfmd/FUSE_RL.git) or MC-EMMA (https://github.com/lrcfmd/MC-EMMA-RL).
 Then fill fields 'host', 'database', 'user', 'password' to access your MySQL Server in the chosen input file.
 Then you can run the input file.